thebacons/bpmn-ai/examples/ai-bpmn-panel/README.md

 - `OLLAMA_URL` (optional, defaults to `http://localhost:11434`)
 - `AI_PORT` (optional, defaults to `5174`)

-For Ollama, ensure you have local models installed (for example: `ollama pull llama3.1`).
+For Ollama, ensure the local Ollama server is running.
+The example reads installed models from your local instance so the model dropdown matches what you have pulled (for example: `ollama pull llama3.1`).

 ## API Endpoints